As AI rapidly develops so too does the vocabulary surrounding it.

 Do you need to train your own LLM to use AI successfully?
 Probably not.

 In most cases, leveraging pre-trained, open-source models is sufficient.
-These models, available from organizations like OpenAI, Hugging Face, and others, have already undergone extensive training and can be fine-tuned to meet specific needs.
+These trained models, available from organizations like OpenAI, Hugging Face, and others, have already undergone extensive training and can be fine-tuned to meet specific needs.

-‘Fine-Tuning’ an LLM—What, Why, and How?
+‘Fine-Tuning’ a Model’s Performance—What, Why, and How?

 If training an LLM is making it capable of relevant and useful outputs, isn’t fine-tuning the same thing?